-The Big Bend mosquitofish (Gambusia gaigei) has a minuscule geographic range.
-Not only is it restricted to the park, as some other species are, but it is also restricted to three ponds.
-The fish was first identified in 1928 in a marshy cattail slough fed by springs located close to the Rio Grande, across from the
+The Big Bend mosquitofish (Gambusia gaigei) has a miniscule geographic range.
+Not only is it restricted to the park, as some other species are, but it is also restricted to one pond.
+The fish was first identified in 1928 in Boguillas Spring.
+Unfortunately, the spring soon dried up and for some 20 years the fish was hoe.
+Today this once fertile valley is a wasteland.